chasecassels/grid-stress/README.md

 -Create future weather data tables (emulate format of historical data and use averages + projected increases to fill)
 -Temporally downscale population and land use data
+-Write and test Joins/Unions to create one comprehensive historical table and one comprehensive future table with an
+ empty grid use column